KishorKumar11/KishorKumar11/README.md

 I'm Kishor, a Computer Engineering student at the National University of Singapore 👨‍🎓

+I love to incorporate fun in whichever project I am working on.
+This helps me boost the learning process and enjoy what I'm doing at the same time 😃

-⚡ Fun fact: Even tho I know that Linux is superior, I am too lazy to change OS 😄
+⚡ Fun fact: Even though I know that Linux is superior, I am too lazy to change OS 😅

-GitHub is a saviour if you know how to use it well!
+NOTE: GitHub is a saviour if you know how to use it well!

 **Github Stats:**